davidystephenson/kneel/README.md

 ## Problem

-Many requests require validation.
-Making it functional can require patterns like annotating with `unknown`.
+Making validation functional can require patterns like annotating with `unknown`.

 ### Without `kneel`